We’ve all heard these ‘hacks’ from friends of friends on how to get out of speeding fines. But are any of them true?

 Is there an automatic ban on certain speeds above the limit?

-"No. But it’s commonplace that people lose their licence when their speed is double or over 100 mph on a motorway.
+"It’s commonplace for people to lose their licence when their speed is double or over 100 mph on a motorway.

 "It all depends on the circumstances.
 That’s at the discretion of the court hearing the case."